AvensioDev/shared/docs/api/classes/FibonacciHeap.md

 > **clear**(): `void`

-Defined in: heap.ts:535
+Defined in: heap.ts:529

-Remove all entries.

- Complexity: O(n)
+Clears the FibonacciHeap, bei undefining the min node and rootList.

 #### Returns

 `void`

+#### Remarks

+Complexity: O(1)

 #### Implementation of